mvexel/timetracker-cli/PROMPT_INTEGRATION.md

-# Prompt Integration Guide
+# Shell Integration Guide

-This guide shows how to integrate timetracker status into various shell prompts.
+This guide covers shell integrations for the timetracker CLI, including prompt status display and tab completion.

 ## Prerequisites